Internal medicine residency

 Didactics

-• Noon report (three per week) – Conducted by chief resident and a key faculty member, interesting cases or admissions from the teaching services are presented to discuss clinical presentations, differential diagnoses, diagnostic dilemmas, appropriate interventions and therapeutics.
+• Noon report (three per week) – Conducted by chief resident and key faculty members, interesting cases or admissions from the teaching services are presented to discuss clinical presentations, differential diagnoses, diagnostic dilemmas, appropriate interventions and therapeutics.

 • Formal resident patient handoffs – Occurs twice a day to ensure the upmost quality and safety with transitioning care to covering residents.